 The Northwest Power Act recognizes the development and operation of the hydroelectric dams of the Columbia River and its tributaries have impacted fish and wildlife resources.
-The Act calls upon the Council to promptly develop a program to protect, mitigate, and enhance fish and wildlife, including related spawning grounds and habitat, on the Columbia River and its tributaries' while also assuring the Pacific Northwest an adequate, efficient, economical, and reliable power supply.2
+The Act calls upon the Council to promptly develop a program to protect, mitigate, and enhance fish and wildlife, including related spawning grounds and habitat, on the Columbia River and its tributaries while also assuring the Pacific Northwest an adequate, efficient, economical, and reliable power supply.

 The legislative history of the Act and the Act itself are silent on the issues of how wildlife losses should be measured and how habitat acquired for wildlife mitigation purposes should be credited.
-In authorizing the Council to develop a program that protects, mitigates and enhances fish and wildlife affected by the "development, operation, and management" of the Columbia River Basin hydropower facilities3, Congress essentially requires the Council to develop an appropriate mitigation response.
+In authorizing the Council to develop a program that protects, mitigates and enhances fish and wildlife affected by the "development, operation, and management" of the Columbia River Basin hydropower facilities, Congress essentially requires the Council to determine the hydroelectric facilities' positive and negative impacts on fish and wildlife and to develop an appropriate mitigation response.